 Hampi has an interesting story attached to it from the Indian epic Ramayana.
 It is believed that Kiskindha, where Bali used to rule, was located near Hampi.
 The monkey chief had a quarrel with his brother Sugriva and Sugriva along with Hanuman took refuge on Matanga Parvat.
 It is believed that when Ram and Laxman came looking for Sita after she was kidnapped by Demon King Ravana, they stayed on the Malyavana Hill nearby awaiting Hanuman’s return who had gone to search for Sita – She was eventually located in Lanka, the kingdom of Ravana.

-Also there are a number of legends attached with the rise of Vijayanagara Empire during whose reign the Hampi attained its golden age.
-Hampi formed one of the core areas of the capital of the Vijayanagara Empire from 1336 to 1565, when it was finally laid siege to by the Deccan Muslim confederacy and the rulers of Vijayanagara Empire were defeated and city was put to looting and destruction.
+Also, there are a number of legends attached to the rise of the Vijayanagara Empire during whose reign the Hampi attained its golden age.
+Hampi formed one of the core areas of the capital of the Vijayanagara Empire from 1336 to 1565 when it was finally laid siege by the Deccan Muslim confederacy and the rulers of the Vijayanagara Empire were defeated and the city was put to looting and destruction.